 Likely compartment structure

 A Special Access Program (SAP) within the DO would control Epstein material.
 Funding would flow through a proprietary hedge‑fund vehicle; raw media would bypass standard Cable dissemination and enter a Vault‑type digital repository on the HQ classified network.
-Product would reach consumers only after sanitization — removal of U‑S person identities and any frames that expose handling officers or protected sources.
+Product would reach consumers only after sanitization — removal of US person identities and any frames that expose handling officers or protected sources.

 Leadership awareness timeline